Two-Day Tour of Raleigh, N.C.

 Drive to downtown Raleigh and have lunch in Moore Square Art District.
 After lunch, stroll along the cobblestone streets of City Market and browse the specialty shops.
 Tour Artspace (free), where artists work in open-to-the-public studios.
 Next, walk through Moore Square itself, one of four parks designated in 1792 when the city of Raleigh was planned.
 Continue across the square to Marbles Kids Museum, an interactive museum that encourages people of all ages to learn how the world works and understand the part each person plays.
 Make time to see a film at the adjacent IMAX theatre!
 Visitors with children also may choose to end the afternoon with a trip to Pullen Park and its 1911 carousel, Andy & Opie TVLand statue, train ride, playground and more.

-Treat yourself to an elegant evening with dinner followed by a performance at the world-class Duke Energy Center for the Performing Arts, or enjoy live music at one of downtown Raleigh’s many great venues, such as Red Hat Amphitheater.
+Treat yourself to an elegant evening with dinner followed by a performance at the world-class Martin Marietta Center for the Performing Arts, or enjoy live music at one of downtown Raleigh’s many great venues, such as Red Hat Amphitheater.